Cosmosis42/InvasionVR/ReadMe.txt

-This is my final project for my degree.
+This is my final project for my degree, and was developed over a one and a half month period during my final semester.
 It's an Android game that uses the Google VR SDK for Unity.

 You can download the .apk to your Android device to test it out